Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 1h
           - Light
           - 20
           - Can be attached to the top of a staff or quarterstaff.
+Flasks on the Belt can be used as ammunition, using all of this weapon's stats for the "throw" except for damage.
         * - Bow
           - Ranged
           - 2 Pierce